kharchenkolab/pagoda2/README.md

 brew install curl openssl wget
 ```

 As of version 0.1.3, `pagoda2` should sucessfully install on Mac OS.
+Furthermore, we encourage Mac OS users to install the package via the binaries on CRAN.
 However, if there are issues, please refer to the following wiki page for further instructions on installing `pagoda2` with Mac OS: [Installing `pagoda2` for Mac OS](https://github.com/kharchenkolab/pagoda2/wiki/Installing-Pagoda2-for-Mac-OS)